NOTE: Important Macau H/O changes: See HERE

 - Macau corporations, government departments, various entities and the media are very welcoming to GFH, providing for a friendly base to operate from.

-- Due to its “gaming” base and high-end casinos, Macau is fast gaining international media exposure.
+- Due to its “gaming” base and high-end casinos, a financial hub focus and other initiatives being put in place; Macau is fast gaining international media exposure.
 This serves GFH well with added exposure on its new paradigm model for humanitarian medical care.

 Some Information on Macau

-Macau was not only the first territory held by a European nation in Asia but also the last, becoming a Special Administrative Region (SAR) of China in 1999.
+Macau was the first territory held by a European nation in Asia and also the last, becoming a Special Administrative Region (SAR) of China in 1999.
 Initially a Portuguese trading outpost at the beginning of the 16th century, Macau has long enjoyed a strong relationship with Mainland China.

 Though traditionally the industry most synonymous with Macau has been gaming, today tourism, hospitality and gaming-related sectors collectively account for approximately 50% of GDP.
 Gambling has been legal in Macau since the latter half of the 19th century, setting the stage for the current boom.
 After the successful liberalization of the gaming sector in 2001 and the granting of casino operating concessions, investment from gaming oriented developers and services operators poured in.
 Soon names like Las Vegas Sands, Galaxy, Melco Crown, MGM and Wynn came to dominate the market, welcoming visitors by the millions.